 DELIVER A SECOND RIVER CROSSING IN IPSWICH CENTRAL TO TRANSFORM MOVEMENT AND OPPORTUNITIES ACROSS IPSWICH

-A multi-modal flood-immune second river crossing in Ipswich Central will future-proof the inner-city road network against population growth, increasing flood risk and unsafe driving conditions due to increasing congestion.
-A second river crossing will support connectivity, inner-city revitalisation, and economic development by providing an alternative route for through traffic.
-A second river crossing is integral to enabling Ipswich Central to fulfil its roles as a Principal Regional Activity Centre.
+A multi-modal second river crossing in Ipswich Central will future-proof the inner-city road network against population growth, as well as reduce flood risk, improve driving conditions and reduce congestion.
+It will support connectivity, inner-city revitalisation, and economic development by providing an alternative route for through traffic.
+This is key to ensuring that Ipswich Central can continue to function as the city’s main activity centre.

 Ipswich Central Second River Crossing Factsheet (PDF, 1.8 MB)